j-tegen/translations/README.md

 ]

 ```
-This is a JSON file and not a js file, and must thus use double quots and no trailing commas.
+This is a JSON file and not a js file, and must thus use double quotes and no trailing commas.

 ### Result ###